IHMP-mod/ihmp-mp-rules/index.md

 1. The UK player may take control of all French divisions when Germany declares war on Poland.
 French divisions must stay in the continent they were located at the time they come under UK control.
 That is, African troops stay in Africa and continental France troops stay in Europe.
 If any French units leave France, the UK must return all divisions to France before Paris falls and France capitulates.
 ## B. WARS – DOWs, FACTIONS & ANNEXATIONS
 1. If during the Winter War Finland asks to join either the Allies or the Axis, their request must be declined.
-1. The Axis may not invade and annex the traditional Axis minor allies, i.e. Hungary, Romania, and Bulgaria, unless those countries change alignment to something other than fascist (or non-aligned, which is how Romania begins the game).
-The same is true if one of those minors joins a faction other than the Axis.
+1. The Axis may not invade and annex the traditional Axis minor allies, i.e. Hungary, Romania, and Bulgaria, unless those countries change alignment to something other than fascist or non-aligned or if they join a faction other than the Axis.
 1. All minor allies and puppets must be called into all wars, both offensive and defensive.
 ## C. GERMAN & ALLIED FORTS
 1. No forts may be built on either side of the Franco-Belgian border until the first spring or summer after France and Germany are at war with each other (“spring” = 4th week of March through 3rd week of June; “summer” = 4th week of June through 3rd week of September).